-&lt;sup>2 California Air Resources Board, 2018.
-"An Inventory of Ecosystem Carbon in California's Natural & Working Lands: 2018 Edition" Page 8 https://ww3.arb.ca.gov/cc/inventory/pubs/nwl\inventory.pdf Ibid
+2 California Air Resources Board, 2018.
+"An Inventory of Ecosystem Carbon in California's Natural & Working Lands: 2018 Edition" Page 8 https://ww3.arb.ca.gov/cc/inventory/pubs/nwl_inventory.pdf 3 Ibid

-GHG reductions in the 2030 timeframe.
-Early actions taken now to reduce emissions from transportation, vehicles, and buildings, will not only help ensure that the state is on track to meet its ambitious 2030 climate goals, but will also reduce the risk of missing the carbon neutrality target by 2045.
+Setting in motion the steps necessary to achieve deeper reductions in gross GHG emissions in the 2045 timeline, along the lines of the Zero Carbon Energy scenario, or even earlier, would also necessitate faster and deeper GHG reductions in the 2030 timeframe.
+Early actions taken now to reduce emissions from transportation, vehicles, and buildings, will not only help ensure that the state is on track to meet its ambitious 2030 climate goals, but will also reduce the risk of missing the carbon neutrality target.